NafeesIkram/PaperMark-AI-Frontend/README.md

 ## About the Project

 PaperMark AI allows an instructor to create an evaluation by providing questions and expected answers.
-Student answers can then be evaluated using AI-assisted analysis.
+Student answers can then be evaluated using AI assisted analysis.

 The system generates a score and evaluation feedback based on the student's answer.
 It also provides an overview of student results and evaluation statistics.